alexrae11/Grade-Calculator/README.md

 -If a student passes a taught module then the credits earned are 20.
 For passing dissertation module, credits earned are 60.
 -Based on the number of credits the system should recommend the award of the qualification, 180 credits for MSc in Computing, 120 credits for PG Diploma in Computing
 -Calculate the total average marks obtained (from all of the modules)

+HTML 5, CSS, and JavaScript should be used to create the system Module information and other information should be represented using JavaScript variables and arrays.
+Your site may be hosted within Brookes on SOTS or on a XAMP/WAMP serveron your own machine.
+Or you may not need a web server as all the functions are to be implemented using client side technologies: HTML, CSS and JavaScript.